Close the CX Gap with Proven Personalization Capabilities

 In each episode of the ActionIQ Happy Hour, James Meyers, ActionIQ’s director of product strategy, and Ryan Greene, head of product marketing, sit down at the end of their work day for a discussion on the hottest martech topics.
-In this edition, with tasty beverages in hand, they discuss a topic that has obsessed both of them for years—personalization, and why it is vital to close what they call the “Experience Gap.”
+In this edition, with tasty beverages in hand, they discuss a topic that has obsessed both of them for years: personalization capabilities and why they are vital to close what they call the “Experience Gap” or CX gap.

 Watch the 30 second teaser clip now